Georgia Coalition for Safe Communities (GCSC)

 GCSC is comprised of passionate advocates from organizations across our state.
 We seek to inform, educate, and mobilize communities and individuals on actions and practices that promote common sense policies to prevent violence.
 We are creating advocacy and collaboration strategies that will include grass roots organizations; health care and patient groups; national and local businesses; municipal and county governments; law enforcement; and professional associations to help improve the safety of our society and enhance the quality of life for all Georgians, without the threat of violence.

-GCSC Partners: Advocates for Responsible Care (ARxC), Compassionate Atlanta, Faith in Public Life Georgia
+GCSC Partners: Advocates for Responsible Care (ARxC), OUTCRY: Interfaith Voices Agains Gun Violence, and Compassionate Atlanta

 GCSC Consulting Specialists: